KRBYdesign/PortableTimeClock/README.md

 `codeToPDF.py` - Creates a PDF ID card for each user in the `userlist`.
 Then takes everyone of those PDFs and combines them into a single PDF meant to be printed prior to the event.

+If you're wanting to use these scripts, be ready for some errors.
+They're written for our specific needs and may not function with your spreadsheets without some minor modifications.

 ---

 Aside from [Barcode.js](https://github.com/lindell/JsBarcode), and the Node Modules, all code featured in this project is written by myself.